harbingerofme/DebugToolkit/README.md

 	* `remove_item` While this functionality could already be achieved with *give_item* and a negative amount, this was not obvious.
 	* `remove_equip` While this functionality could already be achieved with `give_equip None, this was not obvious.
 	* `create_pickup` A lot of custom item mods also need to test their descriptions.
 Maybe you have an on pickup hook.
-	`* family_event` We initially tried it being able to do any family, but this proved to be hard.
-We force
+	* `family_event` We initially tried it being able to do any family, but this proved to be hard.
+So instead we force an event to happen next stage.
 * **Fixes**
 	*
 	* `Spawn_as` now temporarily disables arriving in the pod to prevent not being able to get out of a pod.